ntustison/Histograms/Text/stitched.md

 > slice location, B0 intensity, and the receiver gain value.
 The consequences of
 > intensity variation are greater when different scanners are used.

-As we illustrate in subsequent sections, ignoring these nonlinearities are known to have significant consequences in the well-studied (and somewhat analogous) area of brain tissue segmentation in T1-weighted MRI (e.g., [@Zhang:2001aa;@Ashburner:2005aa;@Avants:2011aa]) and we demonstrate its effects
+As we illustrate in subsequent sections, ignoring these nonlinearities is known to have significant consequences in the well-studied (and somewhat analogous) area of brain tissue segmentation in T1-weighted MRI (e.g., [@Zhang:2001aa;@Ashburner:2005aa;@Avants:2011aa]) and we demonstrate its effects